JPro-one/JPro-Platform/README.md

 ## TreeShowing
 #### Motivation
-In JavaFX, you often want to stop an animation when a node is no longer used.
+In JavaFX, when a node could be collected - it's often prevented by ongoing animation or background tasks.
-Internally in JavaFX, the property "treeShowing" can be used.
-But as an end user, no elegant options are available.
+For this reason, it's often necessary to stop the animation or background task, when a node is no longer used.
-This leads to various incomplete solutions and memory leaks in applications.
+Internally in JavaFX, the property "treeShowing" is used, to check whether a Node is still used.

-With this project, we want to make the property available to the common JavaFX Developer.
+But as an end-user, this property is not accessible in their application.

-This is also useful for other cleanup-scenarios, like stopping background tasks.
+With this project, we want to make the property available to the common JavaFX Developer - allowing them to write bug-free and leak-free applications.

 Maven
 ```